redis/jedis/README.md

 ## Ok.. so what's already done?
 - Connection handling (not AUTH)
 - Commands operating on all the kind of values
-- Commands operating on string values (just GET and SET)
+- Commands operating on string values

 ## How do I use it?